pkibenge/pkibenge.github.io/_posts/blog/2018-04-08-two-months-in.md

 > <strong>No one can give you better advice than yourself.</strong> -- Marcus Tullius Cicero

 With April upon us I’m just past the ⅓ mark of this international work term.
 It got off to a slow start but once I got my feet under me time has been flying!
-I figured at this point it might be nice to share some things that I’ve learned in the hopes that others starting new work terms, internships, full time positions or really anyone starting anything new may benefit from it so here goes!
+I figured at this point it might be nice to share some things that I’ve learned in the hopes that others starting new work terms, internships, full time positions or really anyone starting anything new may benefit so here goes!

 ---